Paulino Alcántara: Retirement

-Spanish Civil War
+Club management

+Alcántara was club director from 1931 to 1934 and was president of FC Barcelona Players Association in 1959.

+Career outside of football

+Medicine

+In 1916, Alcántara, along with his family returned to the Philippines, traveling by ocean liner, to settle back in their homeland.
+While there, he studied medicine and played professional football in the Philippine Domestic League, but the situation with FC Barcelona meant that in 1918, he returned to Spain to play for the club due to the high demands of his footballing services.
+Most of his family members stayed in the Philippines, while he travelled back to Spain to continue with his football career.
+From the mid-1920s he combined his professional football career with the practice of becoming a doctor.

+Politics

-In the 1930s, Paulino Alcántara was a member of the Falange Española, the variant of Spanish Fascism.
-On 4 August 1936, he fled to Andorra and France after Franco's coup failed to take Barcelona on 18 July 1936.
+In the 1930s, Alcántara entered politics and was a member of the Falange Española, the variant of Spanish Fascism.
+On 4 August 1936, he became a soldier and fled to Andorra and France after Franco's coup failed to take the city of Barcelona on 18 July 1936.
 In 1936 Alcántara was a Carlist volunteer and participated in numerous military operations of the nationalist troops of Francisco Franco.

 During the Spanish Civil War, Alcántara was Lieutenant of the first battalion of the Brigade Legionary Black Arrows (Frecce Nere).
 The Black Arrows was a volunteer corps (Corpo Truppe Volontarie) directed directly by Benito Mussolini.

-With the Black Arrows, Alcantara served on the fronts of Guadalajara, Aragon and Catalonia.
-With General Yagüe, he entered Barcelona victoriously on 26 January 1939.
+With the Black Arrows, Alcántara served on the fronts of Guadalajara, Aragon and Catalonia.
+With General Yagüe, he entered the city of Barcelona victoriously on 26 January 1939.

-After the Spanish Civil War, Paulino Alcántara lived in Barcelona and was Lieutenant of the Black Arrows.
+After the Spanish Civil War, Alcántara lived in Barcelona and was Lieutenant of the Black Arrows.

-During the Spanish State, Alcántara was a Chief of the Falange Española Tradicionalista y de las JONS.
+During the Spanish State and World War II period, Alcántara was a Chief of the Falange Española Tradicionalista y de las JONS.

+Personal life

+Alcántara was married to Blanca López, a Spaniard from Barcelona, with whom he had two sons, the eldest being Eduardo Alcántara López.

+Alcántara was the son of Don Eduardo de Alcántara y Garchitorena, a criollo Filipino from Manila who served as a soldier in the Spanish Army, and Doña Victoriana Riestrá y Cauilán, a Filipina of mixed Spanish origin from Iloilo.
+Alcántara was one of seven children born to a large Spanish Filipino family, and he had three brothers and three sisters.
+His siblings were Fernándo, Eduardo, Diego María Tomás Ramón José Ceferino, María Victoria, Maria de la Paz, and Josefa, whom were all born and raised in the Philippines.

+Alcántara maintained his Spanish nationality throughout his life, and he was also a sovereign Philippine citizen.

+Final years

+Alcántara fell ill of a rare condition of aplastic anaemia and died in 1964 at the age of 67 in Barcelona and is laid to rest in Cementiri de les Corts in Barcelona, Catalonia, next to Camp Nou football Stadium in Spain.